 Traditionally favored by private and parochial institutions, school uniforms are growing in popularity in the U.S. Around 20% of American public schools currently have a uniform policy in place.
-Consequently, each year parents are forced to shell out money on school clothes in additional to their kids’ regular wardrobe.
-Are uniforms conducive to the learning environment, or are they extraneous?
+Consequently, each year parents are forced to shell out money on school clothes in addition to their kids’ regular wardrobe.
+On the other hand, school uniforms can reduce both peer pressure and morning stress.
+So, are uniforms conducive to the learning environment, or are they extraneous?

 Here are three arguments in favor of school uniforms and three against:

 Three arguments in favor of school uniforms:

 Uniforms create a sense of equality among students

 When school uniforms are required, all students are expected to dress the same, regardless of their style preferences or socioeconomic status.
 Uniforms can prevent envy and dissatisfaction among students, as there is no ogling of designer dresses or mocking of thrift store rags.
 Instead of using children as walking billboards for various brands, creating an atmosphere of “haves” and “have-nots,” uniforms ensure that everyone is dressed the same, creating an environment of equality.
 Plus, with uniforms, students save time and energy during the morning rush, giving them greater space to focus on their studies instead of on fashion.

 Uniforms promote order within the school hierarchy